-Over the past year I’ve been introduced to programs like Dawson, Pankey, Spear, OBI, LVI, just to mention a few.
-These programs specialize in providing continued learning to dentists.
-Each has their own unique philosophy in an attempt to differentiate themselves in a sea of growing competitors.
+Over the past year, I’ve been introduced to programs like Dawson, Pankey, Spear, OBI, LVI, just to mention a few.
+These programs specialize in providing continuous learning to dentists.
+Each has its own unique philosophy in an attempt to differentiate themselves in a sea of growing competitors.
 And each has a very distinct following.
-You might have met dentists who describes themselves as a “Pankey dentist” or an “LVI trained dentist”.
-Some programs focus on biomechanics, some on aesthetics and some on just about every aspect of dentistry.
+You might have met dentists who describe themselves as a “Pankey dentist” or an “LVI trained dentist”.
+Some programs focus on biomechanics, some on aesthetics, and some on just about every aspect of dentistry.

-Luckily over the past year, I have taken advantage of continuing education programs that are often free to new dentist and don’t require such a long time commitment.
-CE offered my state dental society, labs I work with and even my great malpractice insurance company (shameless plug for EDIC) have allowed me the freedom of exploring the various realms of continuing education at little or no cost.
-Along with taking advantage of free/reduced CE, getting involved in a local study club has been a great way to learn in a group setting without a big time or money commitment.
+Luckily over the past year, I have taken advantage of continuing education programs that are often free to a new dentist and don’t require such a long time commitment.
+CE offered by state dental society, labs I work with and even my great malpractice insurance company (shameless plug for EDIC) have allowed me the freedom of exploring the various realms of continuing education at little or no cost.
+Along with taking advantage of free/reduced CE, getting involved in a local study club has been a great way to learn in a group setting without a big-time or money commitment.

 What I’ve found over the past year is the CE is an essential part of any dentist’s career.
 I’ve also found that a really good CE does cost a lot.
 Most dentists I’ve talked to set aside yearly amounts of what they can spend on CE.
 And many even use CE as a tax write off.
 My advice before investing large sums of money into a CE program early in your career is to talk to other dentists who have gone through the program.
 Talk to you dentists who have done completely different programs.
 Have an idea of what you want your practice philosophy to be, and what areas you may want to focus in on.
 And as always, find deals!
 Whether it’s at a dental convention or a discount through your dental society, it seems like there’s always a discount of some sort being offered by many of these programs.